isacandrei/Data_Science_Projects/Assignment_5/Assigment_5.md

 1. Agglomerative Clustering
 ----------------------------
-For this assigment we have considered a combination of Matlab and R for their already build libraries.
+For this assignment we have considered a combination of Matlab and R for their already build libraries.

-#### 1.1 Dificulties (Big dataset, Large distance matrix,too much computational time)
+#### 1.1 Difficulties (Big dataset, Large distance matrix,too much computational time)
-Beucause of the large dataset (330000 records) of the type double, the distance matrix (330000 x 330000) would be too large to store in memor. therefore we have sampled the data with the Matlab function `datasample`, which ensures random sapling of the data.
+Because of the large dataset (330000 records) of the type double, the distance matrix (330000 x 330000) would be too large to store in memory. therefore we have sampled the data with the Matlab function `datasample`, which ensures random sapling of the data.
 The computational time for the `clusteddata` function is also to big for the whole dataset.

 #### 1.2 Solutions (uniformly sample from dataset, change linkage method to ward?)
 We have sampled the data with the Matlab function `datasample`, which ensures random sapling of the data.
 The data used consists of 10% of the initial dataset.
-Of couser, different linkeade methods reflect different running times, the most offective one beeing the `ward`.
+Of course, different linkage methods reflect different running times, the most effective one being the `ward`.
 (Please correct me if not.)
 #### 1.3
 Well, the obvious difference between the 2 sets of data is that the 3d data represents points in space, while the 6d data represents points in space with their corresponding vector of speed and direction.
 The hopkins analysis was performed in this [*script*](Assign1.R) for both 3d and 6d data using R `clustertend` library.
 The results are: